GreedYLearner1146/ABHFA-Net/README.md

 # Datasets

-In this work we utilized two datasets designed (and could be designed) for aerial disaster classification: AIDER (Aerial Image Dataset for Emergency Response) by Kykrou and Theocharides, and CDD (Comprehensive Disaster Dataset) by Niloy et al.
+In this work we utilized two datasets designed (and could be designed) for aerial disaster classification: AIDER (Aerial Image Dataset for Emergency Response) by Kykrou and Theocharides, and CDD (Comprehensive Disaster Dataset) by Niloy et al. All images are cropped to 128 x 128 x 3 in our experiment.

 AIDER comprised of 4 disaster classes along with its aftermath (Fire, Flood, Traffic Accident, Collapsed Buildings), as well as one normal (non-disaster class).
 This is shown in Fig.2.
 The non-disaster dataset are of greater quantity than that of the disaster class, hence AIDER is imbalanced by default.
 However, one can perform undersampling to balance out the class distributions.